dtmtec/massive/README.md

     $ gem install massive

+## Requirements

+If you want notifications using [Pusher][http://pusher.com], you'll need to add `pusher-gem` to your Gemfile.
+Also, if you'd like these notifications to be sent in less than one second intervals you'll need to use 2.6 version of Redis.

 ## Usage

 Massive gives you a basic model structure to process data, either coming from a file or from some other source, like a database.
 It has three basic concepts: